 It’s not uncommon for adults to experience fear, anxiety, or nervousness when they visit their dentist’s office.
 Dental phobia can not only make each of your dental treatments and the time leading up to them unbearable and nerve-wracking, but it’s also a primary reason why countless people avoid the dentist, which isn’t great for their oral health.
 To help make our patients with dental phobias feel more comfortable and at-ease while they get the treatments they need to enjoy a healthy smile, we offer sedation dentistry in Barnegat, NJ!

-Oral conscious sedation is a great method for patients who have moderate to severe anxiety or fear at the thought of visiting a dentist.
+Oral conscious sedation in Barnegat is a great method for patients who have moderate to severe anxiety or fear at the thought of visiting a dentist.
 Before your appointment, we’ll prescribe a pill for you to take.
 That way, once you arrive at our dental office, you’ll already feel calmer and more comfortable.
 We’ll guide you back to the treatment room, get you comfortable, and begin your procedure or checkup and cleaning.
 Because the effects of this form of sedation last longer, you’ll need to have a trusted friend or family member drop you off and pick you up from our dental office.
+Contact us if you have any questions or would like to know more about oral conscious sedation.

 If you struggle with minor to mild dental anxiety, nitrous oxide dental sedation may be the perfect solution for you.
 It’s also a great choice for patients who have sensitive teeth, overactive gag reflexes, jaw problems, back problems, neck problems, or any other issue that may make dental work or sitting in the examination chair uncomfortable.
 You’ll simply wear a small mask over your nose, and within moments of breathing in, you’ll begin to feel light, happy, and relaxed.
 After your treatment, the effects will wear off just as quickly, meaning you can get back to your day without any interruption!